How to use Classdojo

 Parents feel overwhelmed about the number of applications that schools use to communicate and support their kid’s learning.
-Its no wonder.
-Sometimes one school district uses multiple applications across different grade level and parents are forced to learn multiple learning platforms each school year.
-As a result, you want to know what ClassDojo is and how to use the application to engage in your child’s education.
+It’s no wonder.
+Sometimes one school district uses multiple applications across different grade levels.
+Parents are forced to learn multiple learning platforms each school year.

 - Parents can view, like, and/or comment on any Class Story, School Story, or Portfolio posts in their newsfeed.